-The practice carried out various patient satisfaction surveys on an on-going basis, this included surveys for children that attend the practice Results were analysed to identify themes and trends.
+The practice carried out various patient satisfaction surveys on an on-going basis.
+Results were analysed to identify themes and trends.
 We reviewed the results of recently completed forms and they were very positive and also outlined any areas of improvements for the practice to consider.